hamsternipples/nosedocs/noseblog.md

 after the conversation I had with jaron this morning about nosebook making him choke to try and distract me from my thoughts, I think that the reality is beginning to set in that nosebook will do anything they feel is necessary to try and maintain their control.
 I think we just need to accept it as our present circumstances.

-I am reminded of an abusive alcoholic who has the sudden miraculous 24 hour changes to sobriety as a way to convince her to have sex with him, only returning to the habit shortly thereafter. in the same way most children learn how to stay out of drunken dad (or mom)'s way when they feel justified in their misbehaviour, there are always that seem to incite problems by feeling good. don't let them take away your joy; just stay having fun and finding a good way to feel about things.
+I am reminded of an abusive alcoholic who has the sudden miraculous 24 hour changes to sobriety as a way to convince her to have sex with him, only returning to the habit shortly thereafter. in the same way most children learn how to stay out of drunken dad (or mom)'s way when they feel justified in their misbehaviour ("this is my house..." etc.), there are always that seem to incite problems by feeling good. don't let them take away your joy; just stay having fun and finding a good way to feel about things.

 things will work theirselves out soon enough. that's what LOA is good for! just hold on and little by little things will become what is wanted for everyone. a lot of desire has been grown, so it would be silly to try and short-circuit that by letting the temper give the manifestation he wants.